Free · No signup · 60 seconds

 • Built for SaaS websites, not restaurants

-Restaurant SEO scan (Scout)
+Restaurant SEO scan (Atlas)

 • Restaurant-specific 43-point checklist